Inverse Chameleon Mechanism and Mass Limits for Compact Stars: Concluding remarks

 As is well known, there are various mass limits for compact stars.
 For example, the maximum mass for non-rotating white dwarfs is given by the famous Chandrasekhar limit about $1.4 M_\odot\,$.
 Although the mass limit for neutron stars is not so clear to date, one of the widely accepted values is about $2.1 M_\odot\,$.
 Recently, challenges to these mass limits appeared.
 Motivated by the super-Chandrasekhar mass white dwarfs with masses up to $2.4 \sim 2.8 M_\odot\,$, and compact objects (probably neutron stars) in the mass gap (from $2.5 M_\odot$ or $3 M_\odot$ to $5 M_\odot$) inferred from gravitational waves detected by LIGO/Virgo in the third observing run (O3), we reconsider the mass limits for compact stars in the present work.
 Without invoking strong magnetic field and/or exotic EOS, we try to increase the mass limits for compact stars in modified gravity theory.
 In this work, we propose an inverse chameleon mechanism, and show that the fifth-force mediated by the scalar field can evade the severe tests on earth, in solar system and universe, but manifest itself in compact stars such as white dwarfs and neutron stars.
 The mass limits for compact stars in the inverse chameleon mechanism can be easily increased to $3 M_\odot\,$, $5 M_\odot$ or even larger.

 In the literature, strong magnetic field and/or exotic EOS are frequently invoked in many scenarios to increase the mass limits for compact stars.
-On the other hand, the mass limits can also be increased for rigidly spinning compact stars.
+On the other hand, the mass limits can also be increased for rigidly spinning compact stars (see e.g.~\cite{Halder:2020ahg}).
 However, the $2.6 M_\odot$ compact object found by LIGO/Virgo in GW190814 event has low primary spin~\cite{Abbott:2020khf}.
-As shown in the present work, we consider that the scenarios employing modified gravity theories deserve further investigation.
+As shown in this work, we consider that the scenarios employing modified gravity theories deserve further investigation.

-In this work, our inverse chameleon mechanism has used a non-canonical scalar field (phantom), and hence the gravitational force is weakened by the fifth-force mediated by the scalar field, n.b. the effective gravitational constant $G_{\rm eff}=(1-2\beta^2)\,G$.
-In fact, one can instead consider a different inverse chameleon mechanism still using a canonical scalar field (quintessence), and the action takes the same one given in Eq.~(\ref{eq1}), but $V(\phi)={\cal M}^{4-s}\,\phi^s$ with $1<s<2$, and $A(\phi)=\exp(-\beta\phi/M_{pl})$ with $\beta>0$.
-In this case, $m_\phi^2=V_{\rm eff,\phi\phi}(\phi_{\rm min})\propto \rho^{(s-2)/(s-1)}$ is also a decreasing function of the local matter density $\rho$.
+In this work, a non-canonical scalar field (akin to phantom) is used in our inverse chameleon mechanism, and hence the gravitational force is weakened by the fifth-force mediated by the scalar field, n.b.~the effective gravitational constant $G_{\rm eff}=(1-2\beta^2)\,G$.
+In fact, one can instead consider a different inverse chameleon mechanism still using a canonical scalar field (akin to quintessence), and the action takes the same form given in Eq.~(\ref{eq1}), but $V(\phi)={\cal M}^{4-s} \,\phi^s$ with $1<s<2$, and $A(\phi)=\exp(-\beta\phi/M_{pl})$ with $\beta>0$.
+In this case, $m_\phi^2=V_{\rm eff,\phi\phi}(\phi_{\rm min}) \propto\rho^{(s-2)/(s-1)}$ is also a decreasing function of the local matter density~$\rho$.
 Unfortunately, the gravitational force is instead strengthened by the fifth-force mediated by the scalar field, with $G_{\rm eff}=(1+2\beta^2)\,G$.
 So, it fails to increase the mass limits for compact stars.
 But we still mention it here with the hope to revive it for another completely different goal in the future.

+Actually, one can see that $G_{\rm eff}=(1+2\beta^2)\,G$ in both cases of the original chameleon mechanism and the inverse chameleon mechanism with a canonical scalar field (akin to quintessence) mentioned above.
+In both cases, the fifth-force mediated by a canonical scalar field (akin to quintessence) is attractive, as is well known in quantum field theory (QFT).
+However, it is not the case of our inverse chameleon mechanism with a non-canonical scalar field (akin to phantom) proposed in the present work.
+In fact, it was shown in~\cite{Amendola:2004qb} that the phantom scalar field mediates a long-range repulsive force surprisingly.
+This is mainly due to the negative kinetic term of the phantom scalar field.
+So, it is easy to understand $G_{\rm eff}=(1- 2\beta^2)\,G$ in our inverse chameleon mechanism, while $-2\beta^2$ indicates the long-range repulsive fifth-force mediated by the non-canonical scalar field (akin to phantom).